topscoder/nuclei-wordfence-cve/README.md

 ## Examples

-Here are some examples of how to use the templates:
+Here are some examples how to use the templates:

 * To scan for **all known vulnerabilities** in WordPress, you can run the following command: